Development Workflow

 - OpenSpec = requirements + design + checklist

-- Beads = execution state
+- GSD = execution state (phases, plans, verification)

 - git / PR = shipped evidence